sherryrich/core-yoga/README.md

 This project is for educational use only and was created for the Code Institute Module

 ### Acknowledgements
 * To create this website, I relied  on the material covered in the Full Stack Development course by Code Institute.
-I also relied on information from Code InstituteM Slack Community Channels, Udemy, W3Schools & MDN for Online Web Tutorials and resources.
+I also relied on information from Code Institute, Slack Community Channels, Udemy, W3Schools & MDN for Online Web Tutorials and resources.
 * Gerard McBride my tutor.

 Created by Richard Sherry :smiley: